Home Care After Implanted Cardioverter Defibrillator (ICD) Placement

 Date ___________________________ Time __________________

-- You may shower after you take the big bandage off.
-When you do shower, let the soap and water run down the incision.
-Do not scrub or rube the site.
+- Site should be kept clean and dry (no showering) for _____ days following the procedure.
+When you do shower, let the soap and water run down the incision, don't scrub or rube the site.

-- The steri strips (the thin pieces of tape over the incision) are used to hold the skin together as it heals.
+- The steri strips (the thin pieces of tape over the incision) hold the skin together as it heals.
 These should be left in place until they fall off on their own or the nurse will remove them at your first visit.

 - Warmth over the sit